Find Grad Schools

 16 Yearly Graduations

 The 16th most popular school in the country for civil eng majors who are seeking their doctor's degree is University of California - Davis.
 Each year, around 39,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 16 people received their doctor's degree in civil eng from UC Davis.
-Of these students, 44% were women and 13% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 16 people received their doctor's degree in civil eng from UC Davis.
+About 42% of this group were women, and 12% were students from an underrepresented racial-ethnic group.

 #16